plurid/action-mail/README.md

 `action entities` have `true` or `false` values. `action variables` have string values.

-`action mail`s are intended to be used for `accountless interactions`.
+`action mail`s are intended to be used for `accountless interactions`, however the parsing functionality can be used to extract and perform actions for fully authenticated users using any realtime communication channel.

 An user is `accountless` when interacting with an internet service without being expressly identified to/for that service.